momentarypause/COVID_Death_Analysis/README.md

 - Distribution by Race
     - Horizontal Bar Graph
     - Shows total cases broken up by race
     - Filterable by Death Y/N to see the same comparison of those who died
-- Distribution of Cases by Symptomatic vs. Asymptomatic
-    - Chart
-    - Shows total cases broken up by Asymptomatic and Symptomatic status
-    - Filterable by Death Y/N to see the same comparison of those who died
 - Distribution by Age Range
     - Treemap